openSUSE/docserv/README.md

 ## Preparation:

-   0. Make sure that the server(s) you want to sync to are set up with passwordless SSH access for the users `docserv` or `root` on your machine.
+   1. Make sure that the server(s) you want to sync to are set up with passwordless SSH access for the users `docserv` or `root` on your machine.
+   2. Make sure your machine has a working command-line mail setup via `sendmail`.
-   1. Enable/start the Docker engine: `systemctl enable docker.service && systemctl start docker.service`
+   3. Enable/start the Docker engine: `systemctl enable docker.service && systemctl start docker.service`
-   2. Adapt the configuration in `/etc/docserv` to your needs.
+   4. Adapt the configuration in `/etc/docserv` to your needs.
-   3. Choose how to run Docserv²:
+   5. Choose how to run Docserv²:
       * When running from an installed system package, you can run Docserv² as a service: `systemctl enable --now docserv@docserv.service`
       * When running from the Git repostory or you are just trying out Docserv², use: `docserv docserv`
         The second `docserv` denotes the name of your INI file.

-## Test your installation:
+## Test Your Installation:

 Send a build instruction, for example: `curl --header "Content-Type: application/json" --request POST --data '[{"docset": "15ga","lang": "de-de", "product": "sles", "target": "internal"}, {"docset": "15ga","lang": "en-us", "product": "sles", "target": "internal"}]' http://localhost:8080`
 To send a build instruction, you can also use `sendbuildinstruction.sh` from